-Two Burmese National Army soldiers, who were on the Japanese side, come close.
+Two Burmese National Army soldiers, who were on the Japanese side, passed close to his hiding place.
 He now had gangrene in his arm but he drew his pistol and instructed them to build a bamboo raft at gun point.
 When the raft was completed he chased them away, mounted the raft and with one armed paddled nearly across to the other side.
 As he got close to other side the raft sank and he only just staggered ashore on the home side.

 He was barely alive but was found by a friendly patrol and eventually evacuated back to hospital in Imphal with his report.